From the Womb to the Tomb image

 Mitchell, left, and Marshall, right, eating mud pies on Ensenada Court in South Mission Beach, San Diego, CA circa 1962

 We grew up in a family of six.
-Our father, Thomas Earl, who hailed from West Virginia, made his way to sunny California as a diver with the Navy.
+Our father, Thomas Earl, hailed from West Virginia, but eventually made his way to sunny Southern California as a frogman with the Navy.
 After leaving the military, he enrolled at San Diego State University to study engineering.
-While working as a lifeguard in Mission Beach he eventually found his way to our mother, Marsha Ann, who lived above his one bedroom apartment on Ensenada Court in South Mission.
+While working as a lifeguard in Mission Beach, he rented an apartment on Ensenada Court that happened to be right below the house where our mother, Marsha Anne Herman, lived with her family.
 The rest is history.

 Mars and I are turning 65 this month (June 2024).
 That's a lot of years to live and we've had our share of ups and downs and good and bad experiences to go with them.
 In our early sixties we wound up living 360 miles away from each other.
 I live in Da Nang, Vietnam, and he lives in Siem Reap, Cambodia.